mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 Now, you can run `npm run sass` again and refresh the page to see the changes.

-So you don't have to continually run the `npm run sass` command to compile sass, a watcher script has also been included in the repo.
+So you don't have to continually run the `npm run sass` command to compile sass, a watcher script was also installed during setup.
-Running `npm run watch` will monitor the sass files and re-build the css output as it the sass is updated.
+Running `npm run watch` will monitor the sass files and re-build the css output as the sass is updated.

 ### Modifying the max-width for the bootstrap grid
 One modification we'd like to make to Bootstrap is to increase the maximum width of the container elements at the largest breakpoint.